TheintThinzarAung/Data-Analysis-Projects/Titanic Project/README.md

 ## Project Overview

-The **Titanic** dataset is a classic for practicing data analysis and machine learning.
-This project is organized into distinct sections to demonstrate how each step contributes to the overall analysis and predictive modeling.
+The **Titanic** dataset is a popular dataset used for practicing data analysis and machine learning.
+The project is split into multiple sections to help understand the various aspects of data analysis.

 ---